arismendyl97/classifying-gender-by-name/README.md

       - **Flask API:** Provides a REST API for predictions:
          - **`/predict`**: Accepts POST requests with a name, processes it, and returns gender predictions.
          - **`/drift_report`**: Returns a data drift report.
-      - **Data Drift Monitoring:** Uses Evidently to monitor data drift, although it's not directly exposed through the API in this code.
+      - **Data Drift Monitoring:** Uses Evidently to monitor data drift.

       ![Grafana Monitoring Dashboard](images/GrafanaDashboard.png)

       - **Multithreaded Execution:** Runs the Flask app in a separate thread to ensure non-blocking operations.
-      - **Application Execution:** Uses Prefect to orchestrate the loading of the model and starting of the Flask application.
+      - **Application Orchestration:** Uses Prefect to orchestrate the loading of the model and starting of the Flask application.

 ### **Installation and Running - DOCKER**